 The student works closely with their Doctoral advisor in all matters related to course selection and program planning.
-By the end of the second semester of course work at KU, the student will meet with their Doctoral advisor to plan their exam areas and select two additional Advisory Committee members.
-Once formed, the student will meet with the Advisory Committee to ensure the fulfillment of all required coursework, supporting languages, and the Doctoral minor (see Advisory Committee form.
-Appendix A, p.
-48).
-In addition, the Advisory Committee and the student will decide on the topics for the written paper (A) and two examinations (B and C):
+By the end of the second semester of course work at KU, the student will meet with their Doctoral advisor to plan their areas of research/interest for their comprehensive exams and select two additional Advisory Committee members.
+Once formed, the student will meet with the Advisory Committee to ensure the fulfillment of all required coursework, as well as other requirements for the degree such as foreign language proficiency and the doctoral minors and/or certificates (see Advisory Committee form, Appendix A).
+In addition, the Advisory Committee and the student will discuss choices for the written paper (A) and lines of inquiry used to structure the reading lists for the two area examinations (B and C).
+After the exam, the student must meet with their advisor to select Dissertation Committee members and develop a dissertation prospectus.
+This prospectus is then presented to the committee during the oral examination.